yiransheng/yiransheng.github.io/posts_v2/incompleteness.md

 only be decoded. diag is not special; the article keeps it because it is the one convention that stays inside the grammar.

-## 8 Defining D
+## 8 Eliminating the magic builtin

+Sections 6–7 governed `D` the only way a primitive symbol can be
+governed: by an infinite axiom schema — one equation per number, each transcribed from a metalevel computation the language cannot see (6.4, 7.1's requirement (3)).
+That is what makes `D` a magic builtin.
-So far `D` has no axioms: 2.5 left it ungoverned, and Sections 6–7 only fixed what its equations must deliver.
-This section supplies the mechanism.
-EasyLang is extended so that function symbols are *defined inside the language*, and `D` becomes an ordinary defined name — the last symbol that owed its content to a promise now earns it from a definition.
+This section eliminates the magic.
+EasyLang is extended so that function symbols are *defined inside the language*; `D` becomes an ordinary defined name, and the infinite schema turns from axioms into theorems, derived from finitely many defining equations (8.1).

 **New syntax.** The character set gains the capital letters `A`–`Z` (codes 65–90), the comma (44), the semicolon (59), and the colon (58);